NeeEoo/Kade-Mod-Tool/CustomMods.md

 If the song name is any one of these "senpai", "roses", "thorns".
 It will open a dialogue box with the contents of "dialogue.txt".

 If the song is named "roses" it will play the sound effect "ANGRY".
-If the current stage is school, the girls in the background gets scared.

 If the song is named "thorns" it will start a cutscene with a red background.
 The image "senpaiCrazy" will be placed and play the animation "Senpai Pre Explosion".
 The sound effect "Senpai_Dies" will play.